 Would you feel safer or spied-upon if your boss tracked your mobile device with GPS while you were on a business trip?
-The answer largely depends upon where you may be heading, with 94 percent of travellers surveyed by Business Travel News saying they’d have no problems with tracking if they were heading into a high-risk area.
+The answer largely depends upon where you may be heading, with 94 percent of travelers surveyed by Business Travel News saying they’d have no problems with tracking if they were heading into a high-risk area.

-Although clearly defining a high-risk area is becoming more difficult, the travellers who said they would opt in for tracking would gladly do so if they even perceived a risk at their designated destination.
+Although clearly defining a high-risk area is becoming more difficult, the travelers who said they would opt in for tracking would gladly do so if they even perceived a risk at their designated destination.

 The overwhelming agreement with being tracked was a bit surprising, particularly because 20 percent of survey participants said GPS tracking was generally “not appropriate,” even in high-risk areas.
 But when it came down to opting in for safety’s sake, it appears many changed their minds.

-Sixty-six percent of frequent travellers who hit the road at least 12 times each year said they were OK with GPS tracking for all trips, compared to the 45 percent of total respondents who agreed with tracking no matter where they may roam.
+Sixty-six percent of frequent travelers who hit the road at least 12 times each year said they were OK with GPS tracking for all trips, compared to the 45 percent of total respondents who agreed with tracking no matter where they may roam.

 RESPONSIBILITY FOR WELL-BEING

 When it came to responsibility for well-being, 47 percent of all respondents said the entire onus falls on the shoulders of their companies.
-They felt it was up to their employers to provide safe lodging, transportation and access to support, along with knowing the travellers’ whereabouts and being able to help them in a crisis.
+They felt it was up to their employers to provide safe lodging, transportation and access to support, along with knowing the travelers’ whereabouts and being able to help them in a crisis.